 - 1 tsp paprika

-- 1 tsp cayenne (use less for less heat)
+- 1 tsp cayenne (use less or more according to your taste)

 - 6 cloves garlic, finely minced